boveus/blog/content/blog/guide-to-burp-suite.md

 The response tab will show what the server responded with:
 ![image](https://user-images.githubusercontent.com/20469703/87997479-2f58be80-cac3-11ea-9abe-76f0e92829d8.png)

-These tabs are present in most of the future interfaces we will be covering.

 ## The Target Tab

+Heading back to to the main navigation, you will see the `Target` tab.
 The Target tab presents a hierarchical view of the site with the various pages available on the target application.
 In this example, I am using a simple Rails API that has a `/library/books/<id>` RESTful API endpoint:

 ![image](https://user-images.githubusercontent.com/20469703/87994885-0ed93600-cabc-11ea-9f43-4aee9173b9a9.png)